 Serial Peripheral Interface is a synchronous serial communication interface specification used for short-distance communication, primarily in embedded systems.

-A two-way digital data stream between the UAV and a ground station that is used to communicate flight data and instructions to control the UAV.
+A two-way digital data stream between a UAV and a ground station that is used to communicate flight data and instructions to control the UAV.

 Usually several UART ports are provided.
 These provide connections to Telemetry radios, GPS, Rangefinders, and even SBUS servos.
 In addition, as of firmware versions 4.0, serial RC receiver inputs can be connected to any UART.

 UAVCAN is a lightweight protocol designed for reliable communication in aerospace and robotic applications via CAN bus.
-The UAVCAN network is a decentralized peer network, where each peer (node) has a unique numeric identifier – node ID and that is only one parameter needs to be set for basic setup.
+The UAVCAN network is a decentralized peer network, where each peer (node) has a unique numeric identifier (node ID) that is the only parameter that needs to be set for basic setup.

 U-blox M8N Module

-The NEO-M8 series utilizes concurrent reception of up to three GNSS systems (GPS/Galileo together with BeiDou or GLONASS), recognizes multiple constellations simultaneously and provides outstanding positioning accuracy in scenarios where urban canyon or weak signals are involved.
+The NEO-M8 series utilizes concurrent reception of up to three GNSS systems (GPS/Galileo together with BeiDou or GLONASS), recognizes multiple constellations simultaneously, and provides outstanding positioning accuracy.

 U-blox M9N Module